-Hello, I have been ginseng for a few weeks in TaiwanTCM.
-I have read about your ginseng experience and would like to share yours.
-Experience: There is a remarkable difference between the young and the 6-year-old, so I'm only 6 years old, but I did not have a rhyme since I was using it and I had it all year round.
-In the flu I cooked a dose of two pieces of 6-year-old ginseng, and I did not know about the disease until evening (I can not believe it anymore).
-Just a great deal of satisfaction, and despite having read about this childhood roots in various travel books, I was surprised that there was really something about it.
-Yeah, and the increase in blood pressure, especially at a stronger dose, will be something, because I tried it as my first dose, and I was like five cups and a couple of beers - energy-packed.
+Hello, I have been ginseng for the genuine TaiwanTCM for several months now.
+I've read about your ginseng experience and would like to share yours.
+Experience: There is a remarkable difference between the young and the 6-year-old, so I'm only 6 years old, but I did not have a rhyme since I was using it, and I had it all year round.
+I fed a dose of two pieces of 6-year-old ginseng in the flu, and I did not know about the illness until the evening (I can not believe it anymore).
+Just a great satisfaction, and despite reading about this childhood roots in various travel books, I was surprised that there was really something about it.
+Yeah, and the increase in blood pressure, especially at a stronger dose, will be something, because I tried it like my first dose and I was like five cups and a couple of beers - energy-pruned.
 Thank you so far, and with greetings.
 Valdemar

 Hello, Mr. Valdemar!

 The effect of ginseng once surprised me just like you.
 There is nothing to add to your letter, I only offer a few more comments:

 In Asia, dozens of different types of ginseng are sold.
 The cheapest is less than CZK 1 per gram, the most expensive one is balanced with gold.
 Huge differences are also in quality.
 The so-called Young ginseng (usually 2-4 years old) is mainly used as a food ingredient and a cheaper substitute for 6-year-olds .
 For more than 6 years, when ginseng reaches adulthood, it practically never grows because it is very demanding.

 Comparison of ginseng and coffee